vbookshelf/Walter-the-Alien-Podcast/README.md

 ###
 [...
 Paste text here...]
 ```
 Because ChatGPT has a limited context memory, this prompt needs to be added to every every block of text you need to edit.
-As the conversation gets longer, ChatPT's performance degrades.
+As the conversation gets longer, ChatGPT's performance degrades.